 In addition to assessing value to property, the Assessor also manages exemptions from property taxes.
 Here you will find more information on the various exemptions.
 Each type of exemption has it’s own unique application process – none are automatic.
 If after reading this information, you have more questions or would like to request an application, feel free to contact us as Assessor@canyoncounty.id.gov.

 The homeowners exemption is a program that reduces property taxes for individuals who own and occupy their home as their primary residence.
 This is done by reducing the net taxable value of the home and up to one acre of land by half (up to a certain maximum).
-Beginning in 2017 the maximum homeowner’s exemption reduction moved to an even $100,000 and will remain there until the legislature changes it.
+Beginning in 2021 the maximum homeowner’s exemption reduction moved to $125,000 and will remain that amount until the legislature changes it.
 Previously the maximum reduction was adjusted annually using the House Pricing Index for Idaho (HPI) published by the Federal Housing Finance Agency (predecessor to the United State Office of Federal Housing Enterprise Oversight).